PossibleVing/PossibleVing/README.md

-- 👋 Hi, I’m @PossibleVing
+- 👋 Hi, I’m @MeowVing
 - 👀 I’m interested in playing with my computer (?)
-- 🌱 I’m currently learning Linux
+- 🌱 I’m currently studying English major & learning design
-- 💞️ I’m looking to collaborate on how to code
+- 💞️ I’m looking to collaborate on how to code (Maybe?)
 - 📫 How to reach me?
-Via possibleving@foxmail.com
+Via meowving@foxmail.com

 <!---
 PossibleVing/PossibleVing is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.